Top local movers for Lansing to Spokane moves

 Things to do in Spokane

-Now that you've made the move to Washington it's the perfect time to explore Spokane From local hotspots to hidden gems, there's something to enjoy for every lifestyle:
+Now that you’ve made the move to Washington, it’s the perfect time to explore Spokane.
+From local hotspots to hidden gems, there’s something to enjoy for every lifestyle:

-- Arts and culture: Spokane is home to museums and cultural arts centers like the Campbell House, Mobius Discovery Center, Jundt Art Gallery, Avenue West Gallery, and Honor Point Military and Aerospace Museum.
+- Arts and culture: Cultural attractions in Spokane include museums and art centers like the Campbell House, Mobius Discovery Center, Jundt Art Gallery, and Avenue West Gallery.

-- Sports: Catch a live game and cheer on the home team at an Spokane Chiefs (Ice hockey), Spokane Indians (Baseball), USL1 Spokane (Soccer) USL League One (men) USL W League (women), or Spokane Shadow (Soccer) game.
+- Sports: Catch a live game and cheer on the home team at an Spokane Chiefs (Ice hockey)Spokane Indians (Baseball)USL1 Spokane (Soccer) USL League One (men) USL W League (women)Spokane Shadow (Soccer)Spokane SC Shadow (Soccer) game.

 FAQ